shootphp/shoot/README.md

 }
 ```

 The presentation model in turn has the following presenter.
-Note that presenters are loaded from any PSR-11 compliant DI
+Since presenters are loaded from a DI container, each
-container, so each presenter can have its own dependencies.
+presenter can have its own dependencies to load and format data.

 ```php
 final class PostPresenter implements PresenterInterface